xbsd/kdb-x-mcp-server-tools/README.md

 - [Cloned this repo](#clone-the-repository)
 - A `KDB-X/KDB+` Service listening on a host and port that will be accessible to the MCP Server
   - See examples - [KDB-X Setup](#kdb-x-setup) / [KDB+ Setup](#kdb-setup)
-  - KDB-X can be installed by signing up to the [kdb-x public preview](https://kdb-x.kx.com/sign-in) - see [KDB-X documentation](https://docs.kx.com/public-preview/kdb-x/home.htm) for supporting information
+  - KDB-X can be installed by signing up to the [KDB-X public preview](https://kdb-x.kx.com/sign-in) - see [KDB-X documentation](https://docs.kx.com/public-preview/kdb-x/home.htm) for supporting information
   - Windows users can run the KDB-X MCP Server on Windows and connect to a local KDB-X database via WSL or remote KDB-X database running on Linux
   - Windows users can run a local KDB-X database by installing KDB-X on [WSL](https://learn.microsoft.com/en-us/windows/wsl/install), and use the default [streamable-http transport](#transport-options) when running the [KDB-X MCP Server](#run-the-server) - both share the same localhost network.
   - For details on KDB-X usage restrictions see [documentation](https://docs.kx.com/product/licensing/usage-restrictions.htm#kdb-x-personal-trial-download)